crhall-writing/crhall-writing.github.io/_poems/white-roses-in-the-yard.md

 and his dad cried as he always did, a sharp hug
 one that could only be shared between a man who loves men
 and a woman who secretly loves women
-both who spilled their souls on pages like it was all that could hold
+both who spilled their souls on pages like they were all that could hold
 the enormous weight of two people like us

 and I blink and look at the cashier, telling her it’ll be a long night in the hospital